A Dermatologist Guide to Sunscreen

 Have a think about what textures you generally like to wear, and what is most comfortable for you to wear all day.

 Check the shelf life of the product - I’d extend this to all skincare products too.
-We’ve all been guilty of keeping a big bottle of sunscreen from a holiday or rare sunny spell during the British Summer-time, and then digging it out of the bathroom cupboard again the following year.
-The problem is that using a product past its best before date may mean that we are not effectively protected in the sun..
+We’ve all been guilty of keeping a big bottle of sunscreen from a holiday or rare sunny spell during the British Summertime, and then digging it out of the bathroom cupboard again the following year.
+The problem is that using a product past its best-before date may mean that we are not effectively protected from the sun.

 As a Dermatologist who specialises in treating acne, I see many people who question sunscreen because they’re worried about it making their skin oilier or increasing breakouts.
 This shouldn't have to be a concern.
 Here are some things to look out for in your sunscreen if you want a product that will complement your skin type or goals: